-Top 5 4th Quarter Trades of Ac - GuruFocus.com
+Top 5 4th Quarter Trades of AC - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Activest Wealth Management’s top five trades of the quarter.
+According to GuruFocus data, these were ACORN FINANCIAL ADVISORY SERVICES INC /ADV’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Dimensional U.S. Targeted Value ETF has a price-earnings ratio of 8.75 and a price-book ratio of 1.45.
+In terms of valuation, Avantis U.S. Small Cap Value ETF has a price-earnings ratio of 6.81 and a price-book ratio of 1.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Invesco S&P 500 Equal Weight ETF has a price-earnings ratio of 16.95 and a price-book ratio of 2.71.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 12.03 and a price-book ratio of 1.45.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.